NOC-MSM/CoNES/docs/building.rst

                                     # If empty and using GH actions, both will be built

-In addtion ``MY_SRC.tar.gz`` contains any updated source files required to build NEMO.
-``setup_nemo`` is the NEMO/XIOS build script.
-Using the environment variables from ``NEMO_in``, the source code is cheeckout from the Paris Subversion repository and build within the container. ``arch_files`` contain compiler directives for building NEMO and XIOS within the chosen Linux environment.
+In addtion, there are several other input files. ``MY_SRC.tar.gz`` contains any updated source files required to build NEMO. ``setup_nemo`` is the NEMO/XIOS build script.
+Using the environment variables from ``NEMO_in``, the source code is checked out from the Paris Subversion repository and built within the container using ``arch_files`` containing compiler directives for the chosen Linux environment.

+In the following ``%post`` section installation of the OS and NEMO/XIOS is defined:

 .. code-block:: singularity

     %post

     ##
-    #
-    # Compilation from source necessary where apt-get binaries weren't compiled with necessary dependencies for XIOS and NEMO
-    #
-    ##

-    ##
-    # install basic stuff
+    # Install apt-get binaries, build necessary dependencies, compile NEMO/XIOS
     ##

     apt install -y locales #locales-all